 Ohio’s World Famous Hole in the Horn Buck

-Ohio is home to some of the biggest whitetail bucks in the world, including the #2 non-typical of all time...The “Hole in the Horn” buck.
+Ohio is home to some of the biggest whitetail bucks in the world, including the #2 non-typical of all time.The “Hole in the Horn” buck.
 This unbelievable buck is not the biggest buck ever killed in Ohio because it was found dead in Portage county in 1940 and scored an incredible 328 2/8 inches!
 An amazing Ohio record whitetail.

 Ohio’s Beatty Buck

-Another huge whitetail buck exceeding 300 inches...Yes, I said 300 inches!
+Another huge whitetail buck exceeding 300 inches.Yes, I said 300 inches!
 The Beaty buck is the biggest buck ever killed in Ohio and was harvested in Greene county on November 8th 2000.
 The Beatty buck was 4 1/2 years old which was confirmed through laboratory testing in which a tooth is cross sectioned and studied under a microscope, similar to aging a tree.
 4 1/2 years old!
 How is that for genetics!
 Another incredible Ohio record whitetail.

 Ohio’s Jerman Buck

-On November 10th 2004 in Warren county, a giant typical buck fell to a well placed shot from Brad Jermans crossbow and became the new Ohio record typical with a score of 201 1/8…Unbelievable!
+On November 10th 2004 in Warren county, a giant typical buck fell to a well placed shot from Brad Jermans crossbow and became the new Ohio record typical with a score of 201 1/8…Unbelievable Ohio record whitetail!

 Ohio’s Mike Rex Buck

-.
-In 2005, on opening day, Mike Rex of Athens, Ohio killed this buck that had 17 points, 15” brow tines and scored 218 6/8.
+In 2005, on opening day of archery season, Mike Rex of Athens, Ohio killed this buck that had 17 points, 15 inch brow tines and scored 218 6/8.
 What a beautiful Animal!

 Ohio’s Amish Buck

 Another record buck was harvested on opening day of archery season in 2006.
 The Ohio Amish buck.
-Jonathon Schmucker of Seaman Ohio, located in Adams county downed the 36 point buck on the first afternoon of the 2006 season.
-The buck scored an incredible 291-2/8, making it the number two whitetail in the state and the largest ever taken with a crossbow in Ohio.
+Jonathon Schmucker of Seaman Ohio, located in Adams, county downed the 36 point buck on the first afternoon of the 2006 season.
+The buck scored an incredible 291-2/8, making it the number two whitetail in the state and the biggest buck ever killed in Ohio with a crossbow.

-This combination of incredible genetics, proper herd mangement, and an abundance of agriculture and cover makes Ohio one of our top choices for bagging a trophy whitetail!
+This combination of incredible genetics, proper herd management, and an abundance of agriculture and cover makes Ohio one of our top choices for bagging a trophy whitetail!

 Top Areas For Ohio Deer Hunting

-While trophy bucks can be found in every corner of the Buckeye State, Coshocton, Licking, and Muskingum counties in east-central Ohio top the list of Ohio deer hunting destinations.
+While trophy bucks can be found in every corner of the Buckeye State, Coshocton, Licking, and Muskingum counties in east-central Ohio top the list of most deer harvested.
 These counties consistently produce massive bucks and offer some great opportunities for public land deer hunting.

 The Conesville Coal Lands are another great place to hunt deer in Ohio and it consists of about 12,000 acres of prime whitetail habitat in Coshocton and Muskingum counties.
-Hunting here requires a free permit available at local bait shops or by contacting American Electric Power at www.aep.com/environmental/recreation/recland/permit.aspx.
+Hunting here requires a free permit available at local bait shops or by contacting American Electric Power at www.aep.com/.
+Click here for tips on hunting AEP Land.

 Perhaps the best way to bag a trophy buck, is to gain access to private land, and the way to do that is to hire an outfitter.
 There are many to choose from, but we have hunted with Matt Hopkins and Jim Woodward from Wolf Creek Whitetails and we have been very impressed.
 These guys provide you with quality, unpressured, private land to hunt with treestands already hung and plenty of food plots.
 You can also bring your best climbing tree stand if you prefer.
 They have access to some of the best land in Morgan County.
 Check out their Ohio trail camera pictures!

-Another Ohio deer hunting outfitter that we have heard good things about is Joe Miller from Woodbury Outfitters.
-They offer unguided and semi guided hunts.
+Another Ohio outfitter that we have heard good things about is Joe Miller from Woodbury Outfitters.
+They offer unguided and semi guided hunts for antlered deer.
 Whichever outfitter that you choose to hunt deer in Ohio, be sure to book early in order to get the dates that you want, good rut weeks fill up fast.

 Top Ohio Public Deer Hunting Areas In Southwest Part of the State

-If you are looking for access to private land…Our choice for Ohio deer hunting outfitters in this part of the state is David Lusk at Southern Ohio Outfitters.
-David has over 6,500 acres of prime whitetail habitat, that has been managed to produce some of the biggest bucks Ohio can offer.
+If you are looking for access to private land…Our choice for Ohio outfitters in this part of the state is David Lusk at Southern Ohio Outfitters.
+David has over 6,500 acres of prime whitetail habitat, including food plots, that has been managed to produce some of the biggest bucks Ohio can offer.
 Again, be sure to book early, good rut weeks go fast!